BobKohlerPhD/reversal-learning-fmri/README.md

 ## Experimental Paradigm
 The PRL task requires participants to identify high probability reward stimuli through trial-and-error.
-The current implementation utilizes geometric SVGs as stimuli with clear coloring and definition.

 ### Design
  Four distinct blocks, each comprising 18 trials (n = 72 trials).
 For each block, a unique pair of geometric shapes is presented.